-Flying into Kota Kinabalu airport (Malaysia’s second largest) is incredibly easy.
-Our flight on Dragonair from Hong Kong took roughly 2-hours and from the airport we were in the car for about 15 minutes prior to reaching the resort.
+Flying into Kota Kinabalu airport (Malaysia’s second-largest) is straightforward.
+Our flight on Cathay Dragon from Hong Kong took roughly 2-hours.
+It takes about 15 minutes from the airport to reach the resort.
 (Flights from Singapore and Kuala Lumpur each take about 2.5 hours, to give you a perspective of the amount of time it takes to arrive.)

-We coordinated airport transfers through Shangri-la’s Tanjung Aru Resort and Spa and a representative met us just after baggage claim.
-Seamless transfers are incredibly important to me when traveling with my daughter.
+We coordinated airport transfers through Shangri-la’s Tanjung Aru Resort and Spa, and a representative met us just after baggage claim.
+Seamless transfers are critical to me when traveling with my daughter.

-Many of my Hong Kong friends holiday in Kota Kinabalu because it is so convenient to access (and, of course, this resort is a top choice).
+Many of my Hong Kong friends holiday in Kota Kinabalu because it is convenient to get there (and, of course, this resort is a top choice).

 We enjoyed a sea view room in the Tanjung Wing that had a lovely balcony we took advantage of multiple times.
 It overlooked the resort’s little pitch and putt golfing area as well as a beach where people and birds seemed to walk into the ocean forever.

-The room is decorated in a contemporary style with warm hues with incredibly comfortable beds and a sizable bathroom (separate tub and shower) as well as premium bath amenities.
+The room is decorated in a contemporary style with warm hues with incredibly comfortable beds and a sizable bathroom (separate tub and shower), and premium bath amenities.
 In-room coffee and tea were replenished daily.
-All-in-all these rooms are very nice as are the attendants who service them.
+All-in-all, these rooms are very nice, as are the attendants who service them.